 TCO is an approach that evaluates the long-term costs associated with components, considering factors such as:

 LCCA analyzes the total cost of a product or system throughout its entire life cycle, from design to disposal.
-This can help companies identify opportunities to reduce the cost at various stages of the product’s life cycle.
+This can help companies identify opportunities to reduce BOM costs at various stages of the product’s life cycle.

-Once the cost analysis is complete, procurement specialists can implement various optimization strategies to reduce cost, which each focuses on streamlining processes, reducing waste, and negotiating favorable terms with suppliers and partners.
+Once the cost analysis is complete, procurement specialists can implement various BOM optimization strategies for cutting BOM costs, which focus on streamlining processes, reducing waste, and negotiating favorable terms with suppliers and partners.

 Component standardization involves reducing the variety of components used in a product.
 By standardizing, companies can: